infracost/actions/README.md

 ## Actions

 We recommend you use the above [quick start](#quick-start) guide and examples, which uses the [setup](setup) action.
 This downloads and installs the Infracost CLI in your GitHub Actions workflow.

-The following actions are **deprecated** and will be removed in the V2 of the GitHub action:
-- [comment](comment): adds comments to pull requests; you should use the [`infracost comment`](https://www.infracost.io/docs/features/cli_commands/#comment-on-pull-requests) command directly.
-- [get-comment](get-comment): reads a comment from a pull request.
-This action was not widely used and is deprecated.

 ## Contributing